Skip to main content

 Quantum computing is another area of much interest for energy players.
 Its ability to process and store data at a faster pace than a classical computer makes it perfect for oil rigs, where tens of thousands of sensors are used to collect information on the performance of equipment.

 At the core of further decentralisation have been blockchain solutions; touted by China’s State Grid Corporation as a way of securing information on things like use of power and market prices.
-Data can then be shared with government bodies and private firms to develop a deeper understanding of the country’s energy consumption.
+Data can then be shared with government software and private firms to develop a deeper understanding of the country’s energy consumption.

 Conclusion